<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

-Ineffective or missing fall protection has been the Occupational Safety and Health Administration's (OSHA) most-cited violation for more than a decade.
+Ineffective or missing fall protection has been the Occupational Safety and Health Administration's most-cited violation for more than a decade.
 OSHA reported a staggering 7,188 violations in 2023.
 All of these violations explain why falls have been the leading cause of death in the construction industry.
-But these fall-related injuries and deaths are easily preventable, and OSHA guidelines for fall protection outline a path to a safer workplace.
+But these fall-related injuries and deaths are easily preventable, and OSHA regulations for fall protection outline a path to a safer workplace.

 What are the OSHA Fall Protection Standards and Guidelines?